Joul24py/UAA-ICI/22-S7-A2-ClassExercises/README.md

 The course objective was to keep going building some automatons.

-The exercises were made in Python and R.
+The exercises were made in Python.

 The exercises were made in collaboration with [Andrea Melissa Almeida Ortega](), Óscar Alonso Flores Fernández, [Dariana Gómez Garza](https://github.com/DariGmz), Fernando Francisco González Arenas and [Hiram Efraín Orocio García]().